XeltBot/Xelt/README.md

 subreddit, so you can see memes from your favourite subreddit.

 ###### Voice
 Xelt supports recording audio in channels and then sending them to you.
 There are two commands - record, stop.
 You can use these commands to record audio.
-Currently, Xelt has a limitation of recording not more than 8 MB (Discord limitation), however, this limitation will be removed soon.
+Currently, Xelt has a limitation of recording only up to 8 MB (Discord limitation), however, this limitation will be removed soon.